-John Branton joined Autism Speaks Canada as National Development Director in 2014 as a strategy expert, responsible for conceiving, diversifying, and executing strategies to drive revenue growth.
+John Branton joined Autism Speaks Canada in 2014.
+As a strategy expert, he is responsible for conceiving, diversifying, and executing strategies to drive revenue growth.

 John comes to ASC after over twenty years in senior executive positions at organizations such as Crohn's and Colitis Foundation Canada (CCFC) and the Juvenile Diabetes Research Foundation (JDRF), among others.
 His role has remained consistent: identify, cultivate, solicit, and steward individual, foundation and corporate relationships through the strategic implementation of all fundraising initiatives, while minimizing structural inefficiencies.
 As Chief Development Officer for CCFC, he was a three time winner of the Hermes Award and the IABC Award for Community Relations Campaigns.

 Melanie Haydon | National Walk and Community Events Director